jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 ![map2](/images/bom-map2.png)
 ![map3](/images/bom-map3.jpg)

+> __Note:__ Some of the land masses, like in the first picture, don't align with earth's geography.
+But in the ones that do, such as the second and third pictures, there is no evidence that places such as Zarahemla, Bountiful, or the Land of Desolation occurred in history.
+And what's more, these don't agree with one another.
+Compare the first photo with the second and the third, these just don't line up.

 #### The Bible
 In sharp contrast, the Bible mentions geographical locations such as the Jordan River, Sea of Galilee, Dead Sea, Mt.
 Hermon, Mt.
-Sinai, etc. By using the exact same terminology for thousands of years.
+Sinai, etc. By using the exact same terminology for thousands of years, we can pinpoint locations mentioned in the Bible since many of them are still called the very same thing in our modern day.
 The geography matches.
-These places, cities, rivers, and valleys in the Bible can be traced with highly accurate and detailed accounts in Scripture.
+These places, cities, rivers, and valleys in the Bible can be traced with highly accurate and detailed accounts in Scripture due to the unchanging geography.

 ### Archaeology
 #### Book of Mormon
 Lamanites, in the Book of Mormon, were called a remnant of the house of Israel.
 They migrated from Jerusalem to the Americas in ~600 B.C. (according to the Book of Mormon).
 However, no archaeological evidence has been found to this day that these were a real people or existed in the Americas.
-Even more interesting, there have been zero traces of ancient Hebrew writings, texts, or other remnants or artifacts left behind within the Americas.
+And if these Lamanites migrated from Israel, why haven't traces of the Hebrew language or Jewish culture ever have been found in the Americas?
+There have been zero traces of ancient Hebrew writings, texts, or other remnants or artifacts left behind within the Americas.
 Tombs, temples, houses, and other destroyed artifacts should be left behind with hundreds upon hundreds of years of settlement.

 Do you recall earlier when I mentioned millions died in a massive civil war on the hill Cumorah?
-There has been **zero** proof of a battle at this scale which occurred in the area since there are no mass burial sites, skeletal remains, or remnant weapons left behind in the surrounding area.
-Nothing has been found.
+There isn't a shred of proof that a battle at this scale occurred in New York (hill Cumorah).
+The area contains no trace of mass burial sites, skeletal remains, or remnant weapons left behind.
+Nothing has been found during excavations done by the LDS Church.

 #### The Bible
 On the contrary, the Bible has been highly established through archaeology throughout history.
 It is evident of marks being left behind from written records, manuscripts, coins, structures, and other artifacts that are still being unearthed to this day.
 Alternatively, the Bible mentions known cities and areas such as Jerusalem, Jericho, Bethlehem, and Nazareth.
-These are all verifiable cities and locations unlike "Zarahemla" or "Bountiful" mentioned in the Book of Mormon.
+These are all verifiable cities and locations unlike "Zarahemla" or "Bountiful" mentioned in the Book of Mormon which have no supporting evidence through historical or archaeological records.

 ### Plants and Animals
 #### Book of Mormon